Slip and Fall Accident Lawyers in New York City

 Fortunately for victims of New York slip and fall accidents, the law is generally on the side of those who have been harmed in this manner.
 Property owners have a legal obligation to ensure that spaces under their control have no safety hazards that could harm visitors who pass through the area.

-For example, commercial property owners who control a parking lot must take reasonable steps to ensure that ice and snow is removed in prompt fashion.
+For example, commercial property owners who control a parking lot must take reasonable steps to ensure that ice and snow are removed in a prompt fashion.
 If icy patches develop, and the owner fails to take steps to get rid of them or to set up appropriate warning signs, then they could be liable if a pedestrian injures themselves while walking across the area.

 Stairwells must also be outfitted with safety rails that are sturdy enough to support the weight of someone using the stairs.
 The New York City Building Code requires all interior stairs between 44” and 88” in width to have a handrail on both sides.
 Stairs over 88” in width must have a handrail through the middle in addition to those on the sides.
 Furthermore, the stairwell must have proper lighting.